sak96/leet/README.md

 ## Usage.

-To pull challenge code snippets:
+To pull challenge code snippets (if slug is emit daily challenge is generated):
 ```bash
 cargo generate $slug
 ```